 (TIME REQUIRED - 1 MINUTE)

-- Open our FREE inheritance tax calculator
+- Open our FREE inheritance tax calculator.

-- Enter the current value of your home, other properties, personal possessions, savings accounts and investments
+- Enter the current value of your home, other properties, personal possessions, savings accounts, and investments.

-- Enter the value of any life insurance policies that are due to pay out in the event of your death that are not written under trust
+- Enter the value of any life insurance policies that are due to payout in the event of your death that are not written under trust.

-- Enter the value of any gifts made within the last seven years
+- Enter the value of any gifts made within the last seven years.

-- Put in the value of your outstanding mortgage and loans
+- Put in the value of your outstanding mortgage and loans.

-- Click Calculate
+- Click 'Calculate'.

-The inheritance tax calculator will show you the total value of your estate and your potential inheritance tax (IHT) bill assuming the worst case scenario (i.e without any IHT planning).
+The inheritance tax calculator will show you the total value of your estate and your potential inheritance tax (IHT) bill assuming the worst-case scenario (i.e. without any IHT planning).

 What is inheritance tax?

-- Inheritance tax is calculated on the total deceased’s estate and gifts made within 7 years applicable at the date of death.
-Tax is paid on amounts over the ‘nil rate band’ also known as the IHT threshold.
+Inheritance tax is calculated on the deceased’s total estate and gifts made within 7 years applicable at the date of death.
+Tax is paid on amounts over the ‘nil rate band’, also known as the IHT threshold.

 Married couples and civil partners are allowed to pass on their assets tax-free to each other and the surviving partner can, in addition, use any of their partner's unused nil-rate allowance.
 On top of the existing personal inheritance tax threshold of £325,000 there is a 'main residence nil-rate band'.
-The new inheritance allowance will eventually mean that a married couple or civil partnership will be able to pass on a total estate worth £1 million free of inheritance tax, including their home.
-The main residence nil-rate band is currently set at £125,000 for the 2018/19 tax year, but it will increase by £25,000 a year until it hits £175,000 in 2020.
-So that means an individual will be able to pass on £500,000 (including property) without paying inheritance tax.
-The catch is that the £175,000 allowance can only be applied to your main residence that is passed on to children or grandchildren
+The new inheritance allowance now means that a married couple or civil partnership are able to pass on a total estate worth £1 million free of inheritance tax, including their home.
+The main residence nil-rate band is currently set at £175,000 per person for the 2023/24 tax year.

 Who has to pay inheritance tax?

 Any inheritance tax due on gifts made in the seven years prior to death should be paid by the recipients of the gift.
 If there is a will, then the administrator of the estate will arrange for IHT to be paid.
-Inheritance tax has to be paid within 6 months of death, extra time can be allowed if assets are taking longer to sell (for example any inheritance tax on property).
+Inheritance tax has to be paid within 6 months of death, although extra time can be allowed if assets are taking longer to sell (for example, any inheritance tax on property).
 Any unpaid tax will incur interest charges.

-- Give assets away
+3. Give assets away.

-- Put assets in trust
+4. Put assets in trust.

-- Make gifts from excess income
+6. Make gifts from excess income.

-- Leave something to charity
+8. Leave something to charity.

-- Spend it!
+9. Spend it!